danielskathyd/homely/README.md

 # homely - the productivity and wellness platform

+## Organization
+The backend and frontend source code for this project is organized into the homely-backend and homely-frontend folders respectively.
+Each contains a README on all the installations necessary to host the Django/React servers locally.
+Our Django project is contained in homely-backend/backend, in which the homely app can be found as well as our database file db.sqlite3.
+Images are stored in homely-backend/backend/media/gallery.

 #### Kathy Daniels, Bryan Wong, Caleb Terrill, Jay Park, Fred Chu
 ### [Github Repository](https://github.com/danielskathyd/homely) | [Figma Design](https://www.figma.com/file/LgFWGLVNPVneEaJUmEv9mL/homely?node-id=0%3A1)